 In summary, compared to registering a business in most Western countries, registering a business in China is challenging work filled with paperwork.

-A WFOE finds it difficult and tasking to submit the application documents to local authorities, hence, making it practically impossible to complete registration procedure without a consulting company service.
+A WFOE finds it difficult and tasking to submit the application documents to local authorities, hence, making it practically impossible to complete the registration procedure without a consulting company service.

-Further, the WFOE registration process can be confusing and discouraging for foreign investors.
+Further, the registration process can be confusing and discouraging for foreign investors.
 However, thanks to the support of New Horizons the process will be smooth, time-saving, and cost-effective.

 New Horizons expert team will handle all the paperwork and bureaucracy requirements on your behalf.
-Thanks to our support your WOFE can be established within a short timeframe and your business will be quickly operative in China.
+Thanks to our support your WFOE can be established within a short timeframe and your business will be quickly operative in China.

 For more information about setting up a wholly-owned foreign enterprise in China, detailed requirements, and procedures, contact us today and we will provide the needed assistance.